Right of Way Permit

 - No part of the right-of-way will be permitted to be closed for the purposes of storage of material or any equipment unless such is not feasible on private property or other City facility in the vicinity of the project.

-- Street closure requests for the purpose of building construction and rehabilitation will require an in-depth review by the Inspections Department of other feasible construction alternatives and methods prior for the approval of a street closure.
+- Street closure requests for the purpose of building construction and rehabilitation will require an in-depth review by the Development Services of other feasible construction alternatives and methods prior for the approval of a street closure.

 - Petitioner may be required to provide for temporary safe pedestrian facilities such as covered walkways within the construction zone to minimize pedestrian inconvenience.